justin2004/apl_in_the_shell/README.md

 and
 [display](https://dfns.dyalog.com/n_display.htm)

-To do this specify one of the rendering functions with `-r`:
+To do this specify one of the rendering functions with `-r` (r as in render):

 ```
 justin@parens:~/Downloads$ ps -e -o comm,user | apl -r disp "{5↑v⌷⍨⊂⍒v←{⍺,⍨≢⍵}⌸⍵}" -